codnr/belmokaspa/README.md

     3. Should we just rewrite this site from scratch?
     4. Site needs to be optimized by removing comments and minifying code.
     5. Site needs more audits.
+    6. Site maybe needs https? can it be done?
+    7. Remove the home link because the logo icon is a link to home?